 Everything Change features twelve stories from our 2016 Climate Fiction Short Story Contest along with along with a foreword by science fiction legend and contest judge Kim Stanley Robinson and an interview with renowned climate fiction author Paolo Bacigalupi.
-Everything Change is free to download, read, and share: PDF EPUB MOBI The PDF version of […]
+Everything Change is free to download, read, […]

 Book features authors from six different countries alongside science fiction luminaries Paolo Bacigalupi, Kim Stanley Robinson